Alexkolby99/DiningWithFriends_Heuristic/README.md

 # DiningWithFriends_Heuristic
- Repository containing heuristic solutions to the "Dining with friends" problem
+ This repository containing implementation of a local branheuristic solutions to the "Dining with friends" problem